-As set out, the original site option locations were constrained being the optimal site.
+As set out, the original site option locations were constrained by the associated electrical losses, resulting in site option F being the optimal site.

-Following reconsideration of a wider site area appraisal, including public feedback, flood risk concerns and flexibility considered optimal on environmental and community
+Following reconsideration of a wider site area appraisal, including public feedback, flood risk concerns and flexibility on losses occurred; current site option H as presented is considered optimal on environmental and community impact grounds, now including:

-- additional vegetation and biodiversity habitat losses, enhancement on site boundaries - Existing flat platform which could accommodate a'bespoke' substation design - Good existing natural screening opportunities and key public viewpoints - Relatively remote elevated site from main A831 public road which assists in minimising operational noise and - Established existing access off the A831 with additional landscape enhancement opportunities, improving the relationship with the existing AWI designation to the west.
+- Reuse of a previously brownfield site, minimising additional vegetation and biodiversity habitat losses, with opportunities for landscape and biodiversity enhancement on site boundaries - Existing flat platform which could accommodate a'bespoke' substation design - Good existing natural screening opportunities and overall landscape and visual impact interface from key public viewpoints - Relatively remote elevated site from main A831 public road which assists in minimising operational noise and public interface impact - Established existing access off the A831 with additional landscape enhancement opportunities, improving the relationship with the existing AWI designation to the west.